cosmos/ibc-go/docs/docs/01-ibc/02-integration.md

 #### Integrating light clients

-> Note that from v7 onwards, all light clients have to be explicitly registered in a chain's app.go and follow the steps listed below.
+> Note that from v9 onwards, all light clients are expected to implement the [`LightClientInterface` interface](../03-light-clients/01-developer-guide/02-light-client-module.md#implementing-the-lightclientmodule-interface) defined by core IBC, and have to be explicitly registered in a chain's app.go.
 This is in contrast to earlier versions of ibc-go when `07-tendermint` and `06-solomachine` were added out of the box.
+Follow the steps below to integrate the `07-tendermint` light client.

-All light clients must be registered with `module.BasicManager` in a chain's app.go file.
+All light clients must be registered with `module.Manager` in a chain's app.go file.

-The following code example shows how to register the existing `ibctm.AppModule{}` light client implementation.
+The following code example shows how to instantiate `07-tendermint` light client module and register its `ibctm.AppModule`.

 ```go title="app.go"
 import (